 So both companies have benefited from this strange case of copyright infringement and stealing ideas from each other.
 Whatever, we all win as now we can celebrate Pepero Day in Korea or Pocky Day in Japan, or whichever you want.
 Both are on sale in Korea, so choose your side wisely.

 Now it’s time to see how to celebrate Pepero Day and embrace some delicious Korean culture.

 If you’re living in or visiting Korea, then why not join in with the gift giving?
-Pepero are fairly cheap (1,5000 won / $1.30) for a box and are certainly a lot cheaper than a big box of chocolates.
+Pepero are fairly cheap – just 1,5000 KRW for a box – and are certainly a lot more affordable than a big box of chocolates.

 It’s not hard to find Pepero in the weeks before Pepero Day, just head to any convenience store or supermarket and you’ll see massive displays of Pepero and other appropriate gifts to go with them, as pictured above.